Myths and Facts About Running – How Can I Start Running Without Getting Injured? | Physioactif

 Scientifically reviewed by:

 You want to start running, but you're afraid of getting injured in the first few weeks.
-Maybe you've already tried and given up because of knee or shin pain.
-This fear is legitimate; about 50% of beginner runners get injured in their first year.¹
+Perhaps you've already tried and given up due to knee or shin pain.
+This fear is legitimate, as approximately 50% of beginner runners get injured in their first year.¹

-Good news: The vast majority of these injuries can be prevented with a gradual approach.¹ The secret lies not in shoes or technique, but in moderation.
+Good news: Most of these injuries can be avoided with a gradual approach.¹ The key is not in your shoes or technique, but in managing your training load.
 What science teaches us about preventing injuries:

-• Alternating between walking and running allows the body to adapt without overexertion.
+• Alternating walking and running allows the body to adapt without overload

-This article gives you the keys to a successful start to running.
-To choose your shoes, check out our guide to running shoes.
+This article gives you the keys to a successful start in running.
+To choose your shoes, consult our guide on running shoes.

-How can I start running without injuring myself?
-Quantifying mechanical stress.
-In other words, DOSAGE.
+How to start running without getting injured?
+It's about quantifying mechanical stress.
+In other words, managing the load.

 The main factor